MP Estate Planning UK

 When must trustees update details, add beneficiaries or change trustees?

-You must update the register within 90 days of significant changes such as adding or removing a trustee or beneficiary, changes to trust assets, or a change of lead trustee.
-Prompt updates keep the record accurate and reduce penalty risk.
+You must update the TRS within 90 days of any significant change.
+This includes adding or removing a trustee, adding or removing a beneficiary, changes to the trust’s assets (such as acquiring or selling property), a change of lead trustee, or a beneficiary reaching the age of entitlement.
+Prompt updates keep the record accurate and help avoid penalties of up to £5,000 for deliberate non-compliance.

 What are the annual declaration deadlines for taxable trusts?